 In the next section, we’ll explore the link between employee engagement and performance.

-One Question that has witnessed many debates is why should organizations put resources into Employee engagement?
-The most appropriate and simple response is because employee engagement is related essentially to critical business results.
+One Question that has witnessed many debates is why organizations should put resources into Employee engagement.
+The most appropriate and simple response is because employee engagement is related to critical business outcomes.

-Studies have revealed positive relationship between employee engagement and organizational results: productivity, employee retention, customer loyalty and profitability
+Studies have revealed a positive connection between employee engagement and organizational results:

-When employees are engaged, they are aware of their responsibilities in organizational goals and motivate their co-workers for the achievement of those objectives.
-Going an extra mile at the workplace is a sign of a highly engaged employee.
+Engaged employees know their responsibilities in organizational goals and motivate their co-workers to achieve those objectives.
+Going the extra mile at the workplace signifies a highly involved employee.